Seismic anisotropy: History of the recognition of anisotropy

-Anisotropy dates back to the 19th century following the theory of Elastic wave propagation.
-Green (1838) and Lord Kelvin (1856) took anisotropy into account in their articles on wave propagation.
-Anisotropy entered seismology in the late 19th century and was introduced by Maurice Rudzki.
+Anisotropy was first recognised in the 19th century following the theory of Elastic wave propagation.
+George Green (1838) and Lord Kelvin (1856) took anisotropy into account in their articles on wave propagation.
+Anisotropy entered seismology in the late 19th century and was introduced by Maurycy Rudzki.
 From 1898 till his death in 1916, Rudzki attempted to advance the theory of anisotropy, he attempted to determine the wavefront of a transversely isotropic medium (TI) in 1898 and in 1912 and 1913 he wrote on surface waves in transversely isotropic half space and on Fermat's principle in anisotropic media respectively.

-With all these, the advancement of anisotropy was still slow and in the first 30 years (1920-1950) of exploration seismology only a few papers were written on the subject.
+With all these, the advancement of anisotropy was still slow and in the first 30 years (1920–1950) of exploration seismology only a few papers were written on the subject.
 More work was done by several scientists such as Helbig (1956) who observed while doing seismic work on Devonian schists that velocities along the foliation were about 20% higher than those across the foliation.
 However the appreciation of anisotropy increased with the proposition of a new model for the generation of anisotropy in an originally isotropic background and a new exploration concept by Crampin (1987).
 One of the main points by Crampin was that the polarization of three component shear waves carries unique information about the internal structure of the rock through which they pass, and that shear wave splitting may contain information about the distribution of crack orientations.

-With these new developments and the acquisition of better and new types of data such as three component 3D seismic data, which clearly show the effects of shear wave splitting, and wide Azimuth 3D data which show the effects of Azimuthal anisotropy, and the availability of more powerful computers, anisotropy began to have great impact in exploration seismology in the past three decades.
+With these new developments and the acquisition of better and new types of data such as three component 3D seismic data, which clearly show the effects of shear wave splitting, and wide azimuth 3D data which show the effects of azimuthal anisotropy, and the availability of more powerful computers, anisotropy began to have great impact in exploration seismology in the past three decades.